 Accrual basis accounting

-Under the accrual basis, revenues and expenses are recorded when they are earned, regardless of when the money is actually received or paid.
+Accrual accounting is a method of accounting where revenues and expenses are recorded when they are earned, regardless of when the money is actually received or paid.
+For example, you would record revenue when a project is complete, rather than when you get paid.
 This method is more commonly used than the cash method.

 The upside is that the accrual basis gives a more realistic idea of income and expenses during a period of time, therefore providing a long-term picture of the business that cash accounting can’t provide.